 In Conclusion

 Nextdoor is a growing social channel.
-Trying it now before every business is on it will give you an advantage.
+Trying it before every business is on it will give you an advantage.

 Set up your business page.
 Ask your existing customers for a review.

-The fact is there’s a new social media platform you cannot afford to ignore.
+There’s a new social media platform you cannot afford to ignore.
 It’s a digital town hall where word-of-mouth referrals and reviews spread like wildfire.

 It’s not Facebook.
 It’s not Yelp.